Mattress for Side Sleepers

 • Mattress topper

 A mattress topper is an additional layer of cushioning that can be placed on top of a mattress to improve its level of comfort, support, and feel.
 Each sleeping position puts different pressure points on the body, and as a result, different types of mattress toppers can provide the best support.
 Side sleepers need a mattress topper that will provide ample cushioning while still supporting the natural curve of the spine.
-They are usually made with latex, memory foam, polyfoam, wool, feather, or other common comfort layer materials.
+They are usually made with latex, memory foam, polyfoam, wool, feathers, or other common comfort layer materials.

 A mattress topper that is too firm can cause aches and pains, while one that is too soft may not provide enough support.
 The best mattress topper firmness level for side sleepers is one that is medium-firm.
 This will provide the needed cushioning without sinking in too much or being too hard.